Estimating unknown dynamics and cost as a bilinear system with Koopman-based Inverse Optimal Control: Main results

 \subsection{Koopman-based separable bilinear system}

-Based on the Koopman-based control approaches from \cite{Bevanda_2021}, we propose to use the optimal trajectories $(x^*_{0:T},u^*_{0:T})$ to obtain a bilinear control system in $z(x)$ and $u$ through a modified version of EDMDc which has strict dynamical equivalence with the original nonlinear system.
-This representation allows us to linearize the dynamics with respect to the lifted state $z_k$, while capturing nonlinear interactions through the bilinear terms.
-Since its control $u$ is the same as for the nonlinear case and the state does not depend on $u$, we can apply the PMP optimality conditions for this bilinear system to derive an inverse Bi-Linear Quadratic Regulator (Bi-LQR) formulation, which is a modified version of the original inverse LQR in \cite{discrete_ioc} and allows us to use all of the original results from the latter.
+Based on the Koopman-based control approaches from \cite{Bevanda_2021}, we propose to use the optimal trajectories $(x^*_{0:T},u^*_{0:T})$ to obtain a bilinear control system in $z(x)$ and $u$ through a modified version of EDMDc.
+This allows us to linearize the dynamics with respect to the lifted state $z_k$ and capture nonlinear interactions through the bilinear terms.
+Since its control $u$ is the same as for the nonlinear case and the state does not depend on $u$, we can apply the PMP optimality conditions for this system to derive an inverse Bi-Linear Quadratic Regulator (Bi-LQR) formulation, which is inspired by the inverse LQR in \cite{discrete_ioc}, extended to the bilinear setting.